mndillon/toki-pona-nanpa-linja-n/README.md

 ---

 ## Fractions — noko
-**noko** splite the integer from the fraction part of a numeric fraction
+**noko** split the integer from the fraction part of a numeric fraction.

 Rules: